-Hato Hone St John cares for New Zealanders in their time of great need, answering more than 650,000 111 calls.
+Hato Hone St John cares for New Zealanders in their time of great need, answering more than 580,000 111 calls for help every year.

 We're also there for communities in ways that go beyond the ambulance service, providing support at grass roots level.

-You may not know that I started my career as a Hato Hone St John ambulance officer in Auckland, A lot has changed over the past 30 years, but the fundamental needs of New Zealanders remain the same.
+You may not know that I started my career as a Hato Hone St John ambulance officer in Auckland.
+A lot has changed over the past 30 years, but the fundamental needs of New Zealanders remain the same.
 I consider myself extremely fortunate to still be involved with Hato Hone St John and to play a part in delivering our vital emergency ambulance services, and the important community programmes that help keep New Zealanders healthy and well.
 But I also know that we simply couldn't provide the services we do without the support of people like you and as such we never take your trust and support for granted.

-The information in this brochure will answer the key questions on what is involved in making a bequest.
+The information in this brochure will answer the key

 Peter Bradley was 18 years old when he became a Hato Hone St John ambulance officer.
-Now he is Hato Hone St John's Chief Executive.
+Now he is St John's Chief Executive.